e’ve all heard the term query letter, but what is it exactly? And what constitutes a good one?

 Carolyn: They differ only in the obvious ways—in that they must address the subject of the book.
 Both should be written well.
 A writer's voice should shine through—at least a little—in both.
 Neither needs to be devoid of humor.
 They should not look canned.
 It should be apparent that the author has done her homework in both the writing of the query as well as the writing of what she has submitted.
 Two query letters for nonfiction books can be as different as two letters for different genres, even genres as widely separated as fiction and nonfiction.
 That's because the writer of the query letter is coming from her book and her own background.
 Those are the things that must be reflected; they are what propel the query and make one different from another.

-For templates and far more details check out Carolyn's book: The Frugal Editor: Put your best book forward to avoid humiliation and ensure success.
+For templates and far more details check out Carolyn's book: The Frugal Editor: Do-it-yourself editing secrets for authors: From your query letter to final manuscript to the marketing of your bestseller.

 WOW: Let's change gears here a bit.
 You are a co-founder of the Muse Online Writer's Conference.
 What were some of the benefits you gained from hosting this conference?